 Mitochondria are often referred to as the powerhouses of the cell.
-They help turn the energy we take from food into energy that the cell can use.
+Their main function is to generate the energy necessary to power cells.
 But, there is more to mitochondria than energy production.

 Present in nearly all types of human cell, mitochondria are vital to our survival.
 They generate the majority of our adenosine triphosphate (ATP), the energy currency of the cell.